-As part of the university's commitment to student writers in all undergraduate programs, at least one upper-division course in each major has been designated as fulfilling the writing intensive (WI) requirement.
-While other courses in the major may require written projects, teachers of the designated WI courses will devote class time to instruction on how to complete assignments successfully, assign and grade a minimum of 3,500 words, provide constructive feedback on drafts, and allow revision of at least one graded assignment.
-See the description of each major for the specific course or courses that fulfill the WI requirement.
+As part of the university's commitment to student writers in all undergraduate programs, at least one upper-division course in each major is designated as fulfilling the writing intensive (WI) requirement, serving as the third course in the writing sequence.
+These courses are situated in the majors, fully integrating rhetorical and field-specific knowledge as you engage with the specific writing, critical thinking, and problem-solving methods used across a range of academic, professional, and civic contexts in your chosen field.
+See the description of your major for the specific course or courses that fulfill the WI requirement.